 It is home to an expansive Aboriginal and Pacific Island collection that will delight all who come to the museum.

-You will also find displays full of fossils, dinosaurs and other preserved animals from ancient times.
+This museum also has displays full of fossils, dinosaurs and other preserved animals from ancient times.

 One of the other top exhibits is the Egypt collection, where there are even two mummies on display!

-Kids will also love the museum, especially the hands-on discovery exhibit.
+Kids will also love this family friendly museum, especially the hands-on discovery exhibit.

 - Cost: Free (except for temporary exhibits)